Legal Information for the Public

 - Projects will offer printed, video and/or web-based materials on topics such as the operation of the court system; how to obtain legal representation; and steps to take to determine eligibility for relief.

-Projects can include the preparation and distribution of self-help packets that include legal information; legal information classes taught by attorneys or under the supervision of a licensed attorney; and/or other creative efforts to help give Illinois residents the information and resources to seek legal relief.
+- Projects can include the preparation and distribution of self-help packets that include legal information; legal information classes taught by attorneys or under the supervision of a licensed attorney; know your rights or community education events conducted by staff with approved materials; and/or other creative efforts to help give Illinois residents the information and resources to seek legal relief.

 In the Legal Information for the Public category, the IEJF will only consider applications from Illinois-based not-for-profit organizations that: